 I have gained extensive research management experience in an academic environment, having first served as the research advisor for the School of Law at the University of the Witwatersrand for four years, followed by five years as the Assistant Dean of Research in the University’s Faculty of Commerce, Law and Management (which consists of schools of business, economics, accountancy, governance and law).
 In this latter capacity, I also served on the University’s Research Committee and its executive committee, as well as on subcommittees responsible for evaluating, awarding and monitoring various research grants.
 I have had to develop and drive the implementation of research plans for academic units with disparate research cultures and -challenges; provide research mentoring to both individual academics and small research units; manage, allocate and monitor output produced from a medium-sized research budget (between R2million and R3 million per annum); and review the research strategy, output and performance of units in several academic disciplines, ranging from mathematics to managerial science.

 Due to my knowledge in fields of urban governance, constitutional law and public interest litigation, as well as my experience in research management, the conceptualisation of research projects and institutional review, I often collaborate with organisations in an advisory capacity, and am regularly invited to participate in expert meetings, serve on advisory boards and suchlike.
-Over the years, I have interacted in this manner with international organisations, national and local government departments, academic units, applied research organisations and NGOs.
+Over the years, I have interacted in this manner with international organisations, national and local government departments, organised local government, academic units, applied research organisations and NGOs.